 Esegui un flusso di lavoro utilizzando le librerie client di Cloud

-Questa guida rapida mostra come eseguire un flusso di lavoro e visualizzare i risultati dell'esecuzione utilizzando le librerie client di Cloud.
+Questa guida rapida mostra come eseguire un flusso di lavoro e visualizzare i risultati dell'esecuzione utilizzando le librerie client Cloud.

 Prima di iniziare